 Gladwell says when it comes to face recognition we are great at visual recognition, but terrible at verbal description.

-You could write a book a person’s face and still, you wouldn’t recognize it.
+You could write a book about a person’s face and still, you wouldn’t recognize it.

-A snap of a second looking at the picture of Marilyn Monroe face and you would recognize her right away though.
+In a snap of a second look at the picture of Marilyn Monroe’s face and you would recognize her right away though.

 Experts Are Better At Thin Slicing